Evaluation of the absolute single-photon detection efficiency of HRPPD: HRPPD QE measurement

 \section{HRPPD QE measurement}

-We performed the QE measurement using both the PiLas laser (at a variety of tunes and repetition rates) and the monochromator, in order to see a possible difference between a pulsed and a continuous light source.
+We performed the QE measurement using both the PiLas laser (at a variety of repetition rates and tunes) and the monochromator with xenon lamp, in order to see a possible difference between a pulsed and a continuous light source.
 A configuration shown in Figure \ref{fig:1} (right) was used in both cases, without changing anything inside of the dark box.
 The photocathode bias voltage was 200~V, provided by the Keithley 6487 picoammeter.
-The results are listed in Table \ref{tab:result-qe}.
-The light source was turned off for about ten minutes between the successive measurements, which were taken in a sequence as listed in the table.
+The results are listed in Table \ref{tab:result-qe}, where uncertainties for QE come from three parts: the fluctuation of the photocurrent of the HRPPD photocathode, the fluctuation of the photocurrent of the reference photodiode, and the fit error of the ``no filter" curve in Figure~\ref{fig:8}.
+All measurements were carried out after the HV on HRPPD had been turned on for 3 hours.
+The light source was turned off for about ten minutes between the successive measurements.

-One can see that the measured values show a certain trend in the laser data, namely the QE estimate goes up with decreasing HRPPD photocathode current.
-However, the monochromator point (continuous wave beam, but also low intensity) is not really consistent with this observation.
+One can see that the measured values exhibit a certain trend in the laser data, specifically that the QE estimates increase with decreasing HRPPD photocathode currents.
+We stop at 30 kHz since the photocurrent has decreased to a similar magnitude of the leakage current ($\sim$6~nA) and the result remained identical to what we obtained at 50 kHz.

-We should also mention that a Hamamatsu calibration coefficient came out slightly different for the monochromator case, as compared to the laser light source, which fact we tentatively attribute to a usage of a pellicle beam splitter and a possible small residual polarization of the laser light after coupling into the multi-mode fiber (while the monochromator light is expected to be unpolarized).
-For the purposes of this report, we are therefore taking a QE value of 24.3 $\pm$ 0.1 (stat)~\%, obtained with a PiLas laser at the lowest intensity presented in Table \ref{tab:result-qe}, with the understanding that this number may have a substantial systematic uncertainty up to at least $\pm$ 0.5~\% associated with it.
+We are therefore taking a QE value of (24.37 $\pm$ 0.03 [stat])\%, obtained with a PiLas laser at the lowest intensity presented in Table \ref{tab:result-qe}, as final result with a substantial systematic uncertainty 0.32\% taken from the difference between the laser measurement and the monochromator measurement.
+As a cross-check, the QE and PDE of a nearby pixel on this HRPPD, as well as of a pixel on another HRPPD, were also measured, yielding consistent results.
+It is worth noting that uniformities of QE, and consequently of PDE, can exhibit a relative variance exceeding 20\% across the entire active area of the HRPPD~\cite{Lyashenko}.